exp-ndrew/stack/README.md

 A clone of Stack Overflow.

-## CURRENTLY WORKING ON: AJAX to append responses to questions

-  *
+## CURRENTLY WORKING ON: * As a user who asked a question, I want to choose the best answer, so that it is displayed before the other answers and future users see it first.
+Use AJAX when the user makes their choice, so that the page doesn't need to reload.

 ## TO FIX LIST

 * Tooltip for log in users

-## User Stories

-* As a user, I want to ask a question, so that I can get help with a programming problem I'm having.
-Users must have an account and sign in to ask questions.

-* As a user, I want to answer a question, so that I can help somebody else out.
-Use AJAX to add a response to the question's page without reloading it!

-* As a user, I want to view a question and its responses, so that I can get help if I'm having the same problem.

-* As a user who asked a question, I want to choose the best answer, so that it is displayed before the other answers and future users see it first.
-Use AJAX when the user makes their choice, so that the page doesn't need to reload.

 * As a user who didn't ask a question, I want to vote on which answer I think is best, so that higher-voted answers display higher on the page.
 Another good candidate for AJAX!
 Hint: Make votes a join table between users and answers.